 BA, Northwestern University; PhD, Princeton University.

 Dr. Mohler has a wide range of teaching interests and specialties.
-She teaches courses on cognitive literary theory, children’s literature, film adaptation, fantasy, science fiction, and new fabulism, as well as Slavic and South Asian literature and film.
-She regularly teaches courses that support the JINS program and the cognitive science, child studies, and film studies minors, including:
+She teaches courses on cognitive literary theory, children’s literature, literary adaptation, New Fabulism, as well as Slavic and South Asian literature and film.
+The courses she teach support the JINS program and the Cognitive Science, Child Studies, and Film Studies minors, including:

-ENG 206: Science Fiction/Fantasy/New Fabulism (focus changes depending on semester)
+ENG 206: Science Fiction/Fantasy/New Fabulism, Fake Literature (focus changes depending on semester)

 ENG 415: Children’s Literature

 ENG 430: Cognitive Approaches to Literature and Film

-JINS 345: From Page to Stage and Screen (previous topics have related to the adaptation of Moby Dick, Robinson Crusoe, Jane Eyre, Great Expectations, Anna Karenina, and the Sherlock Holmes canon)
+JINS 345: From Page to Stage and Screen (previous topics have featured adaptation of Moby Dick, Robinson Crusoe, Frankenstein, Jane Eyre, Great Expectations, Anna Karenina, and the Sherlock Holmes canon)